belle2/basf2/online_book/fundamentals/hep_analyses.rst

     :math:`\sqrt{s} = 10.580` GeV.
 The production of light and charm quark pairs in the reaction :math:`e^+e^- \to u\bar{u}, d\bar{d}, s\bar{s}, c\bar{c}` has a total cross section of about :math:`3.7`
     nb is more that three times larger than the production of :math:`B` mesons.
 As the quarks hadronize leaving final states that are similar to the :math:`B\bar{B}`.
-This background can be studied using the Montecarlo simulation, but it's more effective to study it directly on data.
-Occasionally, 2-3 times per year, a special dataset is collected approximately 60 MeV below the :math:`\Upsilon(4S)`.
+This background can be studied using the Monte Carlo simulation, but it's more effective to study it directly on data.
+Occasionally, 2--3 times per year, a special dataset is collected approximately 60 MeV below the :math:`\Upsilon(4S)`.
 Here no :math:`B` mesons can be produced, leaving one with a pure sample of continuum events, called *off-resonance* (or *continuum*) sample.